-Stable structures are found by minimizing the enthalpy H = E + pV for a system of N soft spheres in the unit cell, where E is the internal energy due to overlaps $E^S$ and $E^B$ , as described earlier.
-A part of the resulting phase diagram is shown in Fig. 2, where for a given value of the diameter ratio D/d and pressure p the enthalpy is minimized by varying the sphere centers, as well as the twist angle and the volume of the simulations cell.
-This is done for some values of N, and the structure with the lowest enthalpy is chosen.
+A part of the resulting phase diagram is shown in Fig. 2, where for a given value of the diameter ratio D/d and pressure p the enthalpy is minimized by varying the sphere centers, as well as the twist angle and the volume of the simulation cell.
+This is done for several values of N, and the structure with the lowest enthalpy is chosen.